jerdog/auth0-blog/_posts/2018-09-18-building-a-component-library-with-react-and-storybook.markdown

 In the next posts of these series, we are going to create more components for the Marvel Bank app as we explore how to integrate Storybook into our development workflow and team culture.
 Afterward, we are going to be learning how we can use a cool add-on called **Storyshots** to make the testing of React components easier.

-At Auth0, different teams are making extensive use of Storybook as a development and design tool.
+At Auth0, different teams are making extensive use of Storybook in their React development and design processes.
 In the final chapter of this series, we are going to explore how we are converging designers and developers into a Design Systems team that is letting us iterate faster and develop better products for our cherished customers.

 Feel free to grab the source code of the project we have created so far from the [Marvel Bank App GitHub repo](https://github.com/auth0-blog/marvel-bank-app).